FRB/US in EViews

 The solution algorithms are described in detail in Flint Brayton,"Two Practical Algorithms for Solving Rational Expectations Models," FEDS Working Paper 2011-44, and in the documentation included in the zip file.
 The zip file also contains some sample programs that illustrate how to use the algorithms.

 NOTE: The programs for simulating the FRB/US model are written for use with the software EViews, available at www.EViews.com.
-The current version of FRB/US is compatible with EViews versions 7, 8, and 9, but not the student version.
+The current version of FRB/US is compatible with the full-featured version of EViews but is not compatible with the student version.